vuw-scps/python-physics/docs/phys221/Single_exp.md

 Now we have the value of the index where the effusion regime begins we can move on.

+## Using the math module

 The next step is to take the log of our data, to do this we need to import another module called ‘math’.

-Maybe we could have added that to the top with numpy and matplotlib, but here we are.
+Maybe we could have added that to the top with numpy and matplotlib, but here we are...

 ```python